Ruchi Ram Sahni: Political and social involvement

+Ruchi Ram Sahni on a 2013 stamp of India.

 On his return from Germany, Professor Ruchi Ram Sahni became more involved in political and social movements in Punjab.
 He retired as a senior Professor of Chemistry from Govt.
 College, Lahore in April 1918 and fully immersed himself in the freedom struggle being waged against the British Empire by the Congress.
 He was deputed by Mahatma Gandhi to visit Guru ka Bagh Morcha (Amritsar district) in 1921 where the brave Sikhs offered non-violent resistance to the British and won the battle for possession of Gurdwara.
 Professor Sahni was so much involved in Sikh affairs of his time that he gave an eye-witness account of the Sikh struggle for liberation of their religious shrines in his well-documented book "Gurdwara Reform Movement".
 He was a founder Trustee of "The Tribune" which started its publication from Lahore, and a founder member of Dyal Singh College and Library, also set up in Lahore.